serdimoa/charting/Featuresets.md

 `Feature` or `featureset` means a part of chart's functionality.
 There are simple (atomic) and complex (composite) features.
 Composite feature consists of simple features.
 Disabling composite feature makes all of its simple parts to be disabled.
 Supported features are listed below.

 #header_widget
 It is a composite feature. it is **on** by default.
-Simple features included here:
+Features included here:

 * `header_widget_dom_node`
 * `header_symbol_search`